Does The Police Report Automatically Go to Insurance In New York?

 Whether to Report Your Accident to Your Car Insurance Company

 The state of New York does not require you to report your accident to your insurance carrier.
-However, when you signed the contract between you and your car insurance provider, you agreed to their terms, which includes reporting all accidents to them within a reasonable period of time—usually a couple of days.
+However, when you signed the contract between you and your car insurance provider, you agreed to their terms, which includes reporting all accidents to them within a reasonable period of time—which may be interpreted to mean just a couple days.

 Getting a Copy of Your Police Report